anoopksharma22/learn_stuffs/nodejs/introduction_to_nodejs.md

 >#### **Step 4**: RETURNING EXPORTS
 >   * Now, it's time for the require function to actually return something.
 >   * And what it returns is the exports of the required module.
->       * These exports are stored in the module.exportsobjects.
+>       * These exports are stored in the module.exports objects.
 >#### **Step 5**: CACHING
 >   * The last step is that modules are actually cached after the first time they are loaded.
 >   * What this means is that if you require the same module multiple times, you will always get the same result.